ronin-rb/ronin/man/ronin-ip.1.md

 ## OPTIONS

 `-i`, `--input` *FILE*
-  Optional input file to read the IP ranges from.
+  Optional input file to read the IP addresses from.

 `-P`, `--public`
   Gets the public IP address.